To be eligible, a nominee must meet all of the following criteria:

 Letters of Support: Letters of support from other individuals and organizations that are aware of the candidate's pro bono contribution may be included.

-Selection Process: July 7, 2014 is the deadline for submitting nominations for the Award.
-Please contact the Section office at 312-988-5813 with any questions.
+Selection Process: June 1, 2018 is the deadline for submitting nominations for the Award.
 Submit all materials to:

 ABA Section of Labor and Employment Law